nixiesearch/nixiesearch/docs/docs/reference/api/search/facet.md

 }
 ```

-Where the field `aggs.colors.buckets` contains possible filterable field values, sorted by the number of documents matching such a filter.
 The JSON schema for the aggregation field is:

 ```json
 {